-- Review our Help Center article on how to preview a site on our infrastructure so that you understand how to preview the site after the migration.
+- Review our documentation on how to preview a site on our infrastructure so that you understand how to preview the site after the migration.

-- Review our Help Center article on how to add and point your domain to Kinsta so that you are prepared to do so as soon as you’ve confirmed that the migrated site is ready to go live.
+- Review our documentation on how to add and point your domain to Kinsta so that you are prepared to do so as soon as you’ve confirmed that the migrated site is ready to go live.